Sympathy for the Devil: Certifications

-The 1968 film and others
+Avant-garde film

-Sympathy for the Devil is also the title of a producer's edit of a 1968 film by Jean-Luc Godard whose own original version is called One Plus One.
-The film, a depiction of the late 1960s American counterculture, also featured the Rolling Stones in the process of recording the song in the studio.
+Sympathy for the Devil is also the title of a 1968 film by Godard, also titled One Plus One.
+A depiction of the late 1960s American counterculture, the film primarily featured the Rolling Stones in the process of recording the song in the studio.
 On the filming, Jagger said in Rolling Stone: "[it was] very fortuitous, because Godard wanted to do a film of us in the studio.
 I mean, it would never happen now, to get someone as interesting as Godard.
 And stuffy.
 We just happened to be recording that song.
-We could have been recording "My Obsession".
-But it was "Sympathy for the Devil", and it became the track that we used."
+We could have been recording 'My Obsession'.
+But it was 'Sympathy for the Devil', and it became the track that we used."

 During the several days of recording the Stones as they played, a film lamp set up by Godard's crew started a major fire in the studio that caused substantial damage to the studio and laid waste to some of the band's equipment.
-However, the song's tapes were saved by producer Jimmy Miller before he fled the studio, and Godard kept his cameras rolling capturing the fire on film as it roared on.
+However, the song's tapes were saved by Miller before he fled the studio, and Godard kept his cameras rolling capturing the fire on film as it roared on.